Zeronix-Git/wargroove_lethal_simulator/README.md

 3. Install the repository by cloning it or downloading the source as a zip.
 4. See `combat_simulator_example.py` for examples of how to use.

+## Current Features:
+- Any unit (including buildings) as a defender
+- Any unit (excluding buildings) or a hex as an attacker

 ## Feature Wishlist

 1. TODO: Add support for commander grooves.
 E.g. Ryota dash, Koji bomb, Ragna jump, Wulfar golf, Sedge groove.